-Patchwork, the innovative online gift list, removes the awkwardness of asking for money.
+Patchwork, our innovative online gift list, removes the awkwardness of asking for money.
 With Patchwork you get to show your wedding guests exactly what it is that their gift money is going towards.
-So rather than asking for hard cash in a cold transactional manner it’s a more personal, fun and engaging experience.
+So rather than asking for hard cash in a cold, transactional manner it’s a much more personal, fun and engaging experience.

 It may be that you want to invite your guests to help fund the Honeymoon of your dreams.
 With Patchwork, you can select a customisable template with different experiences that you’d like to enjoy on your honeymoon.
 Guests then choose exactly what they’d like to fund.
 For example: beers on the beach, a flight upgrade, or the best table at the restaurant with the sunset views.